Armenian illuminated manuscripts: Syunik

 Avag, an Armenian miniaturist, was an itinerant and eclectic painter.
 He traveled between Gladzor and its university, Cilicia for several years and also Persia.
 The Cilician influence is significant in the composition of his art which can be seen in a gospel he illustrated (Matenadaran, Ms. 7631) with Sarkis Pitsak.
 The Gospel of 1337 (Ms. 212) preserved in Matenadaran is decorated with numerous full-page miniatures, marginal scenes and miniatures inserted in the texts.
 These illustrations are replicas of Toros Roslin's illustrations.
 "It is precisely the combination of a refined style, bordering on mannerism, and a solemn austerity that make all the charming elements of these miniatures executed with a quite remarkable mastery".

 In 1338, after the death of Essai Ntchesti, the University of Gladzor closed its doors; as a result, the university of Tatev influenced the academies under the lead of Grigor Tatevastsi, politician and philosopher, poet and painter.
 Miniatures of several subjects and biblical figures as well as illuminated title pages are found in a gospel he illustrated in 1378 (Ms. 7482).
 “Tatevatsi's painting can be recognized by the skilful use of elements borrowed from popular ornamentation.
 The artist fills the entire background with large motifs executed in muted, monochrome tones, they look like the carpets hung on the walls of houses, which gives the scenes represented an intimate character (Madonna and Child, Annunciation).
 The posture of the characters is embodied by its quiet majesty.
 The miniatures of Grigor are also similar to frescoes: the application of color is done in thick and matte touches".

-During the periods of troubles and chaos Armenian monks were most often seen abandoning their monasticism and asceticism to become soldiers and this is found even in the themes of the miniatures.
-A mix of decorative elements, design and colors of great diversity is usually noticed in the manuscripts.
+During the periods of trouble and chaos Armenian monks were most often seen abandoning their monasticism and asceticism to become soldiers and this is found even in the themes of the miniatures.
+A mix of decorative elements, designs and colors of great diversity is usually noticed in the manuscripts.
 Besides the background, all the elements of the miniature, both in the architectural details and in the clothing, are dotted with small floral motifs which had led a gospel (Matenadaran, Ms. 6305) to be named The printed fabric manuscript.
 “The variety of the thematic repertoire, the expressiveness of the characters and the soft luminosity of the coloring make this manuscript a particularly sumptuous copy.
 The full-page figures of four holy warriors hold a great attention from scholars and researchers.
 Their presences seems to highlight their role as intercessors, necessary to the enslaved Armenian peoples”.
-But the deterioration of living conditions, the political and economic troubles in the country forced many scriptoria to considerably reduce their capabilities at the end of the fourteenth and the beginning of the fifteenth centuries, the art of calligraphy and illumination survived only in remote monasteries in southern and eastern Armenia.
+But the deterioration of living conditions, and the political and economic troubles in the country forced many scriptoria to considerably reduce their capabilities at the end of the fourteenth and the beginning of the fifteenth centuries, the art of calligraphy and illumination survived only in remote monasteries in southern and eastern Armenia.